Coachella Hacked: Large Data Breach Could Affect Thousands Of Users

 — xoxo, Joanne (@ladygaga) March 1, 2017

 The site to register a new account on Coachella.com remains active.
-This is just the latest news of bad press for Coachella after the announcement made on late Tuesday that Lady Gaga has replaced Beyoncé as one of the festival’s headliners, reports Billboard.
+This is just the latest news of bad press for Coachella after the announcement made on late Tuesday that Lady Gaga will replace Beyoncé as one of the festival’s headliners, reports Billboard.
 Insiders close to the outdoor music festival insisted that booking Lady Gaga was not a last-minute decision.
 They claim they had many big-name artists in mind, including Adele, Rihanna, and Nine Inch Nails.

 A Coachella gig could work in Lady Gaga’s favor since she’s been promoting her stripped down album, Joanne.